Song of Love (1947 film): Plot

+Four years later, Brahms returns on his way to Cologne to hear his latest composition performed, inviting Clara, who still mourns, dressed in black.
+He encourages her to start playing again and get out of her empty house.
+They leave the concert for dinner and dancing, where Johannes proposes marriage.
+But Clara rejects him, "I could never stop loving [Robert]...He still lives...I could help him to live forever."
+She devotes her remaining life to play, promote and preserve Robert's music and memory.

+On May 10th 1890 at the Royal Opera, Dresden, Clara makes a farewell appearance, performing a memorial concert of Robert's work.
+With King Albert in attendance, she plays Träumerei once more.

 Production notes

 Hepburn trained with a pianist for weeks prior to production so she could be filmed playing the piano convincingly.
 When Henreid is playing piano, the hands of Ervin Nyiregyházi are seen.
 The soundtrack for the picture was recorded by Arthur Rubinstein.
 Rubinstein said Hepburn played almost as well as he.

 Reception

 The film earned $1,469,000 in the U.S. and Canada and $1,268,000 elsewhere resulting in a loss of $1,091,000.

 Variety listed the film as earning $3.1 million in U.S. and Canadian rentals in 1947.